How to make authentic chicken Kolhapuri rassa (curry) | Spicy Kolhapuri chicken recipe

 Vidya

 Kolhapuri chicken is a popular spicy curry from Kolhapuri cuisine.
-Chicken is cooked in a curry made from aromatic spices and chilies.
+Chicken is prepared in a curry made with aromatic spices and chilies.
 This dish is known for its spiciness; try this dish if you love to eat spicy food.

 Course Main Course